Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: EGOP Reparameterization

-\cref{alg:meta-algorithm-block} requires a user-specified sampling distribution $\rho$.
-Our guarantees in Section~\ref{sec:convergence-analysis} require that $\rho$ be isotropic and that its scale is large enough with respect to the norm of some local minimum of $f(\cdot)$.
+The EGOP matrix is defined with respect to a user-specified sampling distribution $\rho$.
+Our guarantees in Section~\ref{sec:convergence-analysis} require that $\rho$ be isotropic and that its scale is sufficiently large with respect to the norm of some local minimum of $f(\cdot)$.
 In Section~\ref{sec:experimental-results}, we present empirical results when the EGOP is estimated with $\rho$ a standard Gaussian, and when $\rho$ is defined by common neural network initialization distributions \cite{glorot2010understanding}.

+In this work, we compare how adaptive optimization algorithms perform when optimizing $f(\cdot)$ versus the reparameterized function $\tf:\R^d\rightarrow \R$ defined $\tf(\ttheta)\defeq f(V\ttheta)$.
+For any $f$, the objective $\tf(\cdot)$ can be approximated by empirically estimating the EGOP via Monte Carlo sampling and forming the eigenvectors of the empirical EGOP matrix, as summarized in~\cref{alg:meta-algorithm-block}.
+Note that any solution $\ttheta$ obtained by optimizing $\tf(\cdot)$ can be transformed into a solution in original coordinates as $\theta \defeq V \ttheta$, which satisfies $f(\theta) = \tf(\ttheta)$.